 Yes.
 The flu virus changes every year, so the flu shot must change too.
-Because you have a hematologic disease, you should be among the first to get your flu shot in the fall.
+Because you are immunosuppressed, you should be among the first to get your flu shot in the fall.

 Should my family and friends get a shot, too?